 • Veterans.gov

-• EmployRI (which is the RI Department of Labor & Training online job matching services)
+• EmployRI, which is the RI Department of Labor & Training online job matching services

-• HERC (Hire Education Recruitment Consortium)
+• HERC (Hire Education Recruitment Consortium).

-At request, positions can be circulated on Facebook and Twitter, BioMed HR also maintains a list of resources that we can post at your request.
+BioMed HR also maintains a list of resources that we can post at your request.

 During the summer, many departments observe Summer Hours, 8:00 a.m. to 4:00 p.m. with an hour for lunch (35 hours per week); however, staff continue to be paid for 37.5 hours.
 In departments that observe summer hours, full time, non-exempt staff who work more than 35 hours but less than 37.5 are not provided with additional compensation.
 Employees working in non-exempt positions are paid additional straight time for hours worked between 37.5 and 40 hours.
 For more information, please see Exempt and Non-Exempt Employee Pay (40.030).

-Brown’s Hire First initiative is to provide career progression opportunities to existing employees.
-As such all positions are required to be posted internally for 7 days before external recruitment begins.
+The Hire Brown First initiative is to provide career progression opportunities to existing employees.
+As such all positions are required to be posted internally for 3 business days before external recruitment begins.
 Hiring managers must interview all internal candidates who meet the minimum qualifications of a position.
 If an internal candidate is not selected for the position, the hiring manager will be responsible for providing feedback to the internal candidate to aid development opportunities.
 It is best practice to provide this feedback after a phone screen if not advancing to an in-person interview, and after an in-person interview if not selected for the position.
 Feedback should be provided to the candidate outside of Workday.